bsyk/druid-demo/README.md

 ### Building images on Apple M1/M2
 To build images on Apple M1/M2, you need to follow the instructions in this section.

-1. build Druid distribution from the root of the repo, including extensions-contrib.
+1. build Druid distribution from the root of the forked repo, including extensions-contrib.
    ```bash
    mvn clean package \
       -Pdist,bundle-contrib-exts \